hardingnj/hardingnj.github.io/_posts/2017-08-23-power-of-correct-tools.md

 from IPython.display import HTML
 {% endhighlight %}

-(I haven't yet figured out how to get multiindex tables to look nice in markdown/html!)
+(I haven't yet figured out how to get multi-index tables to look nice in markdown/html- apologies!)

 {% highlight python %}